Venkatagutha/Spotify-Music-Analysis/README.md

 # Spotify-Music-Analysis
-THis project is about visualising popular artists and providing meaningful insights about various features of a song that make it to the top of the list.
+THis project is about visualising popular artists and providing meaningful insights about various features of a song that make it to the top of the list.Further, I was able to identify the most common words used for a song title and to understand its sentiment.
 With the help of Rstudio I was able to work on the data and provide useful insights.

 For this project I made use of 2 different datasets: